-One whole week before your dog’s surgery may seem a little early to start thinking about preparation, but your veterinarian might require additional tests that need to be done before your canine companion goes under general anesthesia.
-These tests could include blood work, radiographs, ultrasounds, and other diagnostics that are vital to the success of your dog’s surgery — and his health.
+One whole week before your dog’s surgery may seem a little early to start thinking about preparation, but your veterinarian might require additional tests that need to be done before your dog goes under general anesthesia.
+These tests could include blood work, radiographs, ultrasounds, and other diagnostics that are vital to the success of your dog’s surgery and their health.
 Make sure to ask your veterinarian if this is the right time for updated vaccines.
 Some veterinarians may not want to vaccinate depending on the condition and medical history of your dog.

-It’s also a good time to figure out how you are going to get your dog to and from the veterinary hospital for surgery.
-Additionally, if your dog goes to a groomer, or if you bathe him regularly, consider doing it a few days prior to the surgery, as you will be instructed to keep the incision dry following his procedure.
+It’s also a good time to figure out how you will get your dog to and from the veterinary hospital for surgery.
+Additionally, if your dog goes to a groomer, or if you bathe them regularly, consider doing it a few days prior to the surgery, as you’ll be instructed to keep the incision dry following their procedure.

 The Night Before

-The night before surgery will be different for individual dogs, so you should discuss your pup’s case with your veterinarian.
+The night before surgery will be different for individual dogs, so you should discuss your dog’s case with your veterinarian.
 Ask the following questions if they’re not included in your discharge instructions: